-Unfortunately, due to a 2020 directive from the Chief Postal Inspector, dedicated PPOs have been shackled to physical postal locations, preventing officers from fully executing their mission to ensure public safety within the nation's mail system and process.
-As a result, incidents of postal-related crime have increased at a staggering rate, specifically mail theft, robberies, and assaults on postal workers.
+Unfortunately, due to a 2020 directive from the Chief Postal Inspector, dedicated PPOs have been shackled to physical postal locations, preventing officers from fully executing their mission to ensure public safety within the nation's mail system.
+As a result, incidents of postalrelated crime have increased at a staggering rate, specifically mail theft, robberies, and assaults on postal workers.
 Some of these attacks on postal workers have resulted in significant injury and even death.
 Further, as federal police officers, PPOs are categorized differently than federal criminal investigators and thus do not receive the enhanced federal law enforcement pay and benefits.
-Because of a loophole in current law, more than 30,000 officers do not receive equal pay and retirement benefits - including PPOs and officers in the Federal Protective Service, Department of Defense, FBI, National Institutes of Health, U.S. Veterans Administration, U.S. Mint, Government Publishing Office, Bureau of Engraving and Printing, and U.S. Customs and Border Protection, among others.
+Because of a loophole in current law, more than 30,000 federal officers do not receive equal pay and retirement benefits - including PPOs and officers in the Federal Protective Service, Department of Defense, FBI, National Institutes of Health, U.S. Veterans Administration, U.S. Mint, Government Publishing Office, Bureau of Engraving and Printing, and U.S. Customs and Border Protection, among others.

-NAPO supports bipartisan legislation will correct the current ambiguity in federal law and will once again allow Postal Police Officers to engage in street duty and patrols to stem the tide of increased criminal activity against postal employees and assets.
-We also support bipartisan legislation that would expand and secure full federal benefits to tens of thousands of officers.
+NAPO Position: NAPO supports the Postal Police Reform Act (H.R.
+2095), a bipartisan bill that will correct the current ambiguity in federal law and will once again allow Postal Police Officers to engage in street duty and patrols to stem the tide of increased criminal activity against postal employees and assets.
+We also support the Law Enforcement Officers Equity Act, bipartisan legislation that would expand and secure full federal benefits to tens of thousands of officers.